 Even though Angelica had unusual circumstances, the staff at Highlands made the program work for her.

 At the end of her enrollment at Highlands, Angelica did more than take away a high school diploma.
-She also finished her certification to be a manicurist, and now works full-time as our Office Assistant at Mather Air Force Base.
+She also finished her certification to be a manicurist, and now works full-time as our Administrative Assistant at Saint Rose.

 “When I started interning at Highlands, the bosses just noticed me and liked me,” she said.
 “They saw how hard of a worker I was, and they decided to hire me on full-time after I graduated.”